 March 10 to 11.
 Get your fill of sweet liquid gold as the kiddies munch on maple-infused goodies at the Winter Marketplace, then warm up with a maple sugaring demonstration and sample the sweet stuff.
-Plus, parents can head over to the Sugar Shack Bar Tent to warm up with some special winter drinks including mulled apple cider, craft beer and specialty hot chocolate.
+Plus, parents can head over to the Sugar Shack Bar Tent to warm up with some special winter drinks including mulled apple cider and Fireball Sin-namon hot chocolate.

-Interactive ice activities, ice carving demonstrations and battles, and live music and comedy are happening all weekend long.
+Interactive ice activities, ice carving demonstrations and battles, and live music are happening all weekend long.

 March 15.
 You and the kids will be dancing in your seats along with the Rose Theatre’s live musical production, The Berenstain Bears Live! in Family Matters, a musical adaptation of your little ones’ favourite Berenstain Bears’ books that also let them learn about the importance of honesty, safety and, of course, family.